 A gang of street urchins loiter on the platforms of the Shimonoseki railways station, filching their ways to survive under the commandment of a one-legged lout as the Japanese struggle to get over their defeat at the hands of the Allied forces.
 They notice a repatriated soldier standing apart from the crowd, unwilling to board a train.
 Three of the kids tentatively approach him to beg but also to chat.
 But all the boys (there are no girl) and their boss must beat it as police try to catch them.
 They manage to regroup later on a road leading to the countryside and meet again the former soldier, who is looking for a job.
 The kids he helped at the station decide to follow him and to leave their gang, but the young man must eventually look after all the children while their boss is abandoned on a road.

 The repatriated soldier has another goal in mind behind earning money: he wants to go back to the educational institution that sheltered and educated him and actually hopes the place, named the Introspection Tower, would welcome the urchins gathered around him.
-The film becomes the long journey through part of Japan of a strange bunch of companions, poor and boisterous kids people would dismiss as loafers led by a guy too young to be a father and without a serious occupation but keen on giving them comfort and a modicum of education.
+“Hachi no su no kodomotachi – Children of the Beehive” becomes the long journey through part of Japan of a strange bunch of companions, poor and boisterous kids people would dismiss as loafers led by a guy too young to be a father and without a serious occupation but keen on giving them comfort and a modicum of education.
 The kids strive to improve themselves and to survive, though one of them dies of illness and exhaustion, and the repatriated soldier can at the end be proud of them and hands them over the staff of the Introspection Tower.

 It first seems, in a surprise move, that those street urchins who do know a few tricks and seem amazingly hard-headed and candid are going to help the soldier to get along but they soon reckon that he can provide them something more than their boss or any adult they have met have offered.
 As their new friendship stands fast, the boys learn step by step how to appreciate an adult and to play by the rules.
 The geographical journey turns into a social experience and an opportunity to redeem oneself.